 (Article continued below infographic)

 Whether a couple decides their children’s child custody (parental responsibility) arrangement together or it is determined by a judge in a courtroom, a schedule of contact is an essential part of a good parenting plan.
 Parents should take the age of their children into account when creating a schedule that provides consistency and familiarity.
 Having the schedule down in writing keeps both parents committed to respecting it and the other parent.
-While flexibility is important, a specific visitation schedule can help reduce conflict over issues that could otherwise arise, including the following:
+While flexibility is important, specific Illinois parenting time guidelines can help reduce conflict over issues that could otherwise arise, including the following:

 - Childcare and babysitting